What is Carotid Artery Stenosis

 In patients with symptomatic disease, the symptoms may be transient, lasting less than 24 hours, and are therefore referred to as a transient ischaemic attack (TIA) or mini-stroke.
 These symptoms include reduced sensation limited to one side of the body, affecting an arm or leg, weakness or paralysis affecting one side of the body, difficulty speaking or understanding speech, or visual disturbance, affecting one or both eyes.

 Neurological symptoms, lasting in excess of 24 hours, reflect damage to the brain due to a stroke.

 The diagnosis is usually confirmed with an ultrasound or duplex scan.
 This is a non-invasive scan, easy to perform, does not involve any radiation and is reliable.

 In order to obtain more information regarding the characteristics of the plaque and the rest of the carotid artery, a CT angiogram or catheter angiogram may sometimes be required.

 How is the carotid plaque treated

 In some cases, the carotid plaque can be treated with a stent.
-This procedure is performed in the catheter laboratory under X-ray guidance.
+This procedure is performed in the catheter laboratory under x-ray guidance.
 Access to the carotid arteries is gained by puncturing the femoral artery in the groin, from where the stent is delivered.
-This technique has the advantage that it can performed under local anaesthesia and avoids the need for a surgical incision.
+This technique has the advantage that it can performed under local anaesthesia and is an alternative to surgery.

-However, carotid stenting is often deemed to be more hazardous that the surgical approach, which remains the procedure of choice in most cases.
+However, many studies have shown that carotid stenting is a little more hazardous than the surgical approach, and therefore surgery remains the procedure of choice in most units.